kohei-us/mdds/README.md

 element types: numeric, string, boolean and empty.
 It uses multi-type vector as its underlying storage.

+### Sorted String Map

+Sorted string map is a simple data structure that takes a pre-sorted list of key-value pairs that are known at compile time, and allows efficient lookup.
+It does not allocate memory to duplicate its content, as it directly uses the pre-sorted list provided by the caller.

+### Trie Map

+Trie map is an associative container that stores multiple key-value pairs where keys are stored in a trie structure to optimize for prefix searches.

+### Packed Trie Map

+Packed trie map is nearly identical to the trie map counterpart except that this one is immutable.
+It packs all its content in a contiguous array for optimium storage and lookup efficiency.

 API Documentation
 =================
 * [Official API documentation](http://kohei.us/files/mdds/doc/)